-(1) In the national Give Me Voice Research phase we assessed how hate speech and propaganda arise on fertile ground of economic and security fears in selected communities, and how they contribute to radicalised behaviours both from the settled communities and new arrivals.
+(1) In the national Give Me Voice Research phase we will assess how hate speech and propaganda arise on fertile ground of economic and security fears in selected communities, and how they contribute to radicalised behaviours both from the settled communities and new arrivals.

-(2) Then, engaging community leaders during the Be the Change workshop in Croatia, we adapted the workshop content and gave them facilitation skills to conduct Me-You-We community development workshops, and encouraged dissemination of learning though social action and promoted societal engagement and solidarity.
+(2) Then, engaging community leaders during the Be the Change workshop in Croatia, we will adapt the workshop content and give them facilitation skills to conduct Me-You-We community development workshops, and encourage dissemination of learning though social action and promote societal engagement and solidarity.

-(3) During the Me-You-We Workshops participants devised and implemented social action on a voluntary basis, they were encouraged to consider working (also) through social media to provide counter narrative to biased perceptions of the migrants.
+(3) During the Me-You-We Workshops participants will devise and implement social action on a voluntary basis, they will be encouraged to consider working (also) through social media to provide counter narrative to biased perceptions of the migrants.

-Be the Change Event and Me-You-We Workshops were based on Active Citizens (AC) methodology developed by the British Council globally and already tested in CE with 100 % of the first series of workshops participants confirming its relevance to their context.
-The methodology focused on intercultural dialogue and fostering in- and intercommunity understanding and was specifically adapted not only to the aim of the project, but also to address the findings from Give Me Voice research.
-AC methodology included Appreciative Inquiry, Systems Thinking and Passion about Europe.
-The first of the Me-You-We workshops was entirely devoted to understanding participants cultural roots thus building self-confidence necessary to enter, in the second workshop, into dialogue with other cultures and culminated in designing and delivering, during the third workshop, joint social action beyond differences and divisions and for the good of all community members.
+Be the Change Event and Me-You-We Workshops will be based on Active Citizens methodology developed by the British Council globally and already tested in CE with 100% of the first series of workshops participants confirming its relevance to their context.
+The methodology focuses on intercultural dialogue and fostering in- and intercommunity understanding and will be specifically adapted not only to the aim of the project, but also to address the findings from Give Me Voice research.
+AC methodology includes Appreciative Inquiry, Systems Thinking and Passion about Europe.
+The first of the Me-You-We workshops is entirely devoted to understanding participants cultural roots thus building self-confidence necessary to enter, in the second workshop, into dialogue with other cultures and to culminate in designing and delivering, during the third workshop, joint social action beyond differences and divisions and for the good of all community members.

-(4) Finally, at the Exit/Entrance Conference in Sofia, we strengthened the foundations for continued intercultural dialogue and continuous increase of mutual understanding.
+(4) Finally, at the Exit/Entrance Conference in Sofia, we will strengthen the foundations for continued intercultural dialogue and continuous increase of mutual understanding.

-The legacy of the project was an international, pan-European network of young activists, potential and emerging leaders in their organisations, communities, municipalities, with ambitions to actively combat stigmatisation of “immigrants” and build counter narratives to foster intercultural dialogue and mutual understanding.
+The legacy of the project will be an international, pan-European network of young activists, potential and emerging leaders in their organisations, communities, municipalities, with ambitions to actively combat stigmatisation of “immigrants” and build counter narratives to foster intercultural dialogue and mutual understanding.

 Project news and products: